authelia/authelia/docs/deployment-dev.md

 You also need to install nginx and take [example/compose/nginx/minimal/nginx.conf](./example/compose/nginx/minimal/nginx.conf) as an example for your configuration.

+## Deploy Traefik

+TODO

 ## Discard components

 ### Discard MongoDB

-There is an option in the configuration file to discard MongoDB and use your local filesystem to store the database data.
+There is an option in the configuration file to discard MongoDB and use your local filesystem to store data in a sqlite3 database.
 This option will therefore prevent you from running multiple instances of **Authelia** in parallel.
-Consequently, this option is not meant to be used in production.
+Consequently, this option is not meant to be used in production or at least not one that should scale out.

 Here is the configuration block you should use:

     storage:
-      # The directory where the DB files will be saved
+      # The directory where the sqlite3 file will be saved
       local:
-        path: /var/lib/authelia/store
+        path: /var/lib/authelia/db.sqlite3

 ### Discard Redis